in28minutes/in28minutes.com/flashcard-java-1-s3-introduction.md

     description: double represents a double-precision 64-bit IEEE 754 floating-point number.
   - title: Reference data types
     description: Reference data types are objects and arrays, and they are stored on the heap rather than on the stack like primitive types.
-  - title: Note **DataType
-    description: Using a data type that is too small to hold a value can cause loss of precision, and using a data type that is too large can waste memory and processing resources.
   - title: String
     description: In Java, a string is an object that represents a sequence of characters.
   - title: Nature of Strings